systemhalted/systemhalted.github.io/emacs-resources.md

    - [Emacs IRC](https://www.emacswiki.org/emacs/Freenode) - #channel on Freenode is a great place to get your questions answered or just to discuss random stuff.
 What happens in #emacs, stays in #emacs.
 There is no public log available.

    - [Emacs Videos](http://emacslife.com/videos.html) - A great collection of Emacs videos - talks, tutorials, tips and tricks.

+   - [Master Emacs in one year](https://github.com/redguardtoo/mastering-emacs-in-one-year-guide/blob/master/guide-en.org) - A practical guide to Emacs